Iwoye-Ketu: Description and culture

-The local farms are agrarian and the local university is the Federal University of Agriculture, Abeokuta, FUNAAB.
-However, Orisa Oluwa tradition forbids pig farming because pigs are dirty.
+The local farms are agrarian, and the local university is the Federal University of Agriculture, Abeokuta, FUNAAB.
+However, the Orisa Oluwa tradition forbids pig farming because pigs are dirty.

 Local tradition also prohibits the use of umbrellas.
-Due to the honour and respect the community have for their deity, strong protocols were developed around avoiding the use of umbrellas.
+Due to the community's honour and respect for their deity, strong protocols were developed around avoiding the use of umbrellas.
 It is not illegal to own an umbrella or for people who live in the town to use one outside the locality.
-The punishment is not clear as it just does not happen.
+The punishment needs to be clarified, as it just does not happen.
 It is suspected, but not known, that visitors to the town would be forgiven for breaking this taboo.

 The border is such that some residences have some rooms in one country and others in another.
-All the shops are willing to accept the currency of Nigeria or the currency of Benin, and stocks of imported products such as rice, wine, perfume and car tyres are readily available.
+All the shops are willing to accept Nigerian or Beninan currency, and stocks of imported products, such as rice, wine, perfume, and car tyres are readily available.

 Geography

-Iwoye-Ketu is located primarily in Ogun State southwestern Nigeria, with its western portion in Benin.
-It is inhabited by eight ethnic-groups, including Egun, Hausa, Igbo, Fulani, Igede, Ohoi and the Yorubas.
+Iwoye-Ketu is located primarily in Ogun State, southwestern Nigeria, with its western portion in Benin.
+It is inhabited by eight ethnic groups, including Egun, Hausa, Igbo, Fulani, Igede, Ohoi, and the Yorubas.